 Popkensburg Castle

-Popkensburg Castle is a former castle which was situated in the village of Sint Laurens, in the province of Zeeland in the Netherlands.
+Popkensburg Castle was a former castle located in the village of Sint Laurens, in the province of Zeeland, Netherlands.

-When Popkensburg Castle was first built is unknown but it was supposedly founded by a Jan van Popkensborch, a Frisian who settled here.
-The castle was first mentioned in 1353 when it was rebuilt by Claes of Borselen.
-In 1426 it went to Adrian of Borselen, who also owned St. Aldegonde Castle which is where he lived.
-Since then it was probably only home to a steward.
+When it was first built is unknown, but it is believed to have been founded by Jan van Popkensborch, a Frisian settler.
+The castle was first mentioned in 1353 when Claes of Borselen rebuilt it.
+In 1426, it passed to Adrian of Borselen, who also owned St. Aldegonde Castle and resided there.
+Since then, it likely served only as a home for a steward.

-When Jacob died in 1792 the castle went to his son Jacob Verheye van Citters.
-Being a member of the Court of Holland he didn't reside in the castle but in The Hague.
-But when the Austrian Netherlands were annexed by the French First Republic in 1795 his political career abruptly ended and he moved into the Popkensburg.
+When Jacob died in 1792, the castle passed to his son, Jacob Verheye van Citters.
+As a member of the Court of Holland, he resided in The Hague.
+However, after the Austrian Netherlands was annexed by the French First Republic in 1795, his political career ended, and he moved to Popkensburg.

-Depictions of the castle, and even some very early photographs, show the castle to have had a rectangular ground plan with a moat and a rectangular bailey, which was also moated.
+Early photos and depictions show the castle with a rectangular ground plan, a moat, and a rectangular bailey, which was also moated.

-At present nothing remains of Popkensburg Castle.
-Its site is now occupied by a small housing community for the elderly.
+At present, nothing remains of Popkensburg Castle; the site is now occupied by a small community for the elderly.

 Gallery